opencomputeproject/SAI/doc/sai-ptf/fdb_test_plan.md

 3. Verify no packet was received on any port
 4. Create a packet with vlan_id=``VLAN11`` DMAC=``MacX``/DMAC=``broadcast address``/DMAC=``multicast address``
 5. Send packet on port1
-6. Flooding on all vlan10 ports, except port1
+6. Dropped for ``VLAN11``, For broadcast and multicast address, flooding on all vlan10 ports, except port1
+7. check FDB entries, no new entry

 ## Test Group2: MAC move